Teyras/MT/text/chapters/110_analysis.md

 Virtualization allows to run multiple guest operating systems on a single physical host without modifying them.
-The guests then operate under an illusion that they are running alone on a physical machine.
+The guests then operate under an illusion that they are running alone on a physical machine[@IntelVirtualization].

 TODO something about trapping interrupts, emulating instructions, ...

 Paravirtualization requires the guest operating system to be modified to avoid emulation of some instructions.
-For example, a block device driver can be implemented by directly calling the virtual machine manager on the host which can keep the data from an emulated drive in a file or in memory.
+For example, a block device driver can be implemented by directly calling the virtual machine monitor on the host which can keep the data from an emulated drive in a file or in memory.
 Xen[@Xen] is one of the most prominent pravirtualization technologies.